LorenzoVaralo/CarDealsML/README.md

 The database holds the raw information of ~44676 car deals scraped from OLX, and executing `scrape.sh` is expected to retrieve 1100-1700 rows of information a day, and is really easy to integrate with crontab to schedule periodic data retrieval while unnassisted.
 Scraping data also stores at `logs/inference_num.log` the number of data collect that certain day, so this number can be used to inference always the last days's worth of data.

 The bash script `inference.sh` is used to process and predict short volumes of data, size specified at `logs/inference_num.log`, configurations and parameters are not altered during inference, just transformed by the existing configuration and model.

+The bash script `fit.sh` is used to process and predict the whole car info table, whilst configuring and calibrating the parameters like data mean, standard deviation, words and model, so the pipeline can be used afterwards to transform unseen data, a new machine learning model of type "lightgbm" is trained and compared with past models, the best model is then choosen to be the model used at inference.

+To execute the bash scripts it might be necessary to give the right permission to the script, you can execute `chmod u+x <script name>.sh` for every bash script you are going to execute, after giving permission you can execute the scripts by: `./<script name>.sh` (remember to be at the same file as the project in the terminal).